Communal Records | Jewish Life | Local HistoryPartially online

-Brent Museum and Archive
+Brent Museum and Archives

-Brent Museum and Archive is a Local Authority archive, administered by Brent Council.
+Brent Museum and Archives is a Local Authority archive, administered by Brent Council.
 It holds local history material relating the Jewish everyday life in the borough, as well as communal records for Jewish organisations within the area.

 Archive Description